chialab/dna/README.md

 ---

-> Does the world really need another Component library?

-> Since its first version, DNA aims to provide a temporarary interface to define Web Components in a simple, light and declarative way until browsers support is complete.
-Other libraries like [Polymer](https://polymer-library.polymer-project.org/) and [LitElement](https://lit-element.polymer-project.org/) requires heavy Web Components polyfills in order to work in all browsers.
-Instead, DNA philosophy is to use its template engine to handle Custom Elements life cycle and Shadow DOM flexibility, resulting more efficient, reliable and light.
+DNA is a component library which aims to provide a temporarary interface to define Web Components in a simple, light and declarative way until browsers support is complete.
+Instead of requiring heavy polyfills in order to work in all browsers, DNA's philosophy is to use its template engine to handle Custom Elements life cycle and Shadow DOM flexibility, resulting more efficient, reliable and light.

 ### Design Web Components